jlinoff/aspa-nows/README.md

 single page application without a server.

 I created it because I could not find an example that worked.
-All of the examples were great if you had a webserver (`http://`) but they failed if you tried to access them using `file://`.
+All of the examples were great if you had a webserver (`http://`) but they failed with Cross Origin Resource String (CORS) errors if you tried to access them using `file://`.

-Everything works the same as the standard demos except that you need to use `!` (see [aa077e8](https://github.com/angular/angular.js/commit/aa077e81129c740041438688dff2e8d20c3d7b52) for details) in the hrefs (ex. `href="#!/home"`) and you need to put the HTML templates (`$routeProvider` `templateUrl` references) in the `index.html` file as `ng-template` scripts to avoid Cross Origin Resource String (CORS) errors.
+There were two key challenges to getting it working: getting the the page `href` references right because of the newly introduced default hash prefix: `!` (see [aa077e8](https://github.com/angular/angular.js/commit/aa077e81129c740041438688dff2e8d20c3d7b52) for details), and embedding the template HTML code into `index.html` as `ng-template` scripts to avoid CORS errors.
+Once those fixes were made, it worked as expected.

-Here is the HTML code fragment that shows how to define the links.
+Here is the HTML code fragment that shows how to define the `href` links.

 ```html
 <a href="#!/home"    id="home-tab"    class="navtab-inactive" ng-click="activate($event)">Home</a>